 What is Pension Credit?

-Pension Credit is a means-tested benefit that tops up your weekly income to a guaranteed amount.
+Pension Credit is a means-tested benefit that tops up your state pension if you have a low income.

-- Guarantee Credit is available to pensioners on low incomes.
+Guarantee Credit is a benefit available to people over state pension age who are on a low income.
 It tops up weekly income to a guaranteed minimum level set by the government.

 How much is Pension Credit?

 In 2021-22 Guarantee Credit tops up your income to:

 for a single person

 £270.30 a week

 £15.71 a week